exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 thousands of people are [reckless](https://twitter.com/hashtag/reckless) and eager to use it.

 ![](/images/21-lessons/lnd-growth-lopp-black.png)
-<center>Lightning Network, January 2018 vs December 2018.
+<center v-pre>Lightning Network, January 2018 vs December 2018.
 Source: Jameson Lopp</center>

 To me, having lived through the meteoric rise of the web, the parallels between the internet and Bitcoin are obvious.
 Both are networks, both